-• Workers without paid sick days are more likely to delay needed medical care, which can lead to prolonged illnesses and turn minor health problems into major, more costly ones.
-15 Workers who do not have paid sick days are three times more likely than those with paid sick days to neglect medical care for themselves, and they are nearly two times more likely to forgo medical care for their families.
-16 And workers who lack paid sick days are less likely to be able to afford health care goods and

-- services, more likely to incur high medical expenses and more likely to have a family income below the poverty threshold than those who have paid sick days.17 - Not having sick days remains a significant barrier to health care access, despite increased affordability of preventive health care services under the Affordable Care Act.
-Workers without paid sick days are less likely to go to the doctor or access preventive care, such as cancer screenings, annual physicals, Pap smears and flu shots.
-18 - Workers without paid sick days are 61 percent more likely than those with paid sick days not to have received a flu shot.
-19 - When workers cannot take time off to seek medical care during normal work hours, they are left with few choices for care and are more likely to resort to costly emergency room visits.
-Working people with paid sick days are 32 percent less likely than people without paid sick days to visit the emergency department recurrently.20

-- "[P]AID SICK DAY LEGISLATION WOULD BE A PRACTICAL AND EVIDENCE-BASED PUBLIC HEALTH POLICY TO PREVENT COMMUNICABLE DISEASE AND TO ENABLE TIMELY, PREVENTATIVE CARE FOR OURSELVES, OUR CHILDREN AND OUR ELDERS....
-[A] PAID SICK DAY LAW HAS POTENTIAL TO REDUCE HEALTH DISPARITIES AND CONTROL HEALTH CARE COSTS." - Dr. Rajiv Bhatia, Director, Occupational & Environmental Health, San Francisco Department of Public Health - It is estimated that preventable emergency room visits among workers without paid sick days cost the United States more than \$1.1 billion per year, with nearly half of the costs coming from taxpayer-funded programs like Medicaid, Medicare and the State Children's Health Insurance Program.21 If all workers had paid sick days, 1.3 million emergency room visits could be prevented and public and private costs would be saved 22
+- O Workers without paid sick days are more likely to delay needed medical care, which can lead to prolonged illnesses and turn minor health problems into major, more costly ones.
+16 Workers who do not have paid sick days are three times more likely than those with paid sick days to neglect medical care for themselves, and they are nearly two times more likely to forgo medical care for their families.
+17 And workers who lack paid sick days are less likely to be able to afford health care goods and services, more likely to incur high medical expenses and more likely to have a family income below the poverty threshold than those who have paid sick days.
+18 - Not having sick days remains a significant barrier to health care access, despite increased affordability of preventive health care services under the Affordable Care Act.
+Workers without paid sick days are less likely to go to the doctor or access preventive care, such as cancer screenings, annual physicals, Pap smears and flu shots.19 - Workers without paid sick days are 61 percent more likely than those with paid sick days not to have received a flu shot.20 - When workers cannot take time off to seek medical care during normal work hours, they are left with few choices for care and are more likely to resort to costly emergency room visits.
+Working people with paid sick days are 32 percent less likely than people without paid sick days to visit the emergency department recurrently.21 - It is estimated that preventable emergency room visits among workers without paid sick days cost the United States more than \$1.1 billion per year, with nearly half of the costs coming from taxpayer-funded programs like Medicaid, Medicare and the State Children's Health Insurance Program.22 If all workers had paid sick days, 1.3 million emergency room visits could be prevented and public and private costs would be saved.23